article

 AI is useful for interview practice when it creates scenarios, challenges vague answers, and forces verification.
 It is risky when it writes confident answers the candidate cannot defend.

-RoleMath's SOC Analyst AI snapshot maps to Information Security Analysts, with 23.90% augmentation-labeled and 76.10% automation-labeled Claude usage in the current panel.
+RoleMath's SOC Analyst AI snapshot maps to Information Security Analysts, with roughly 24% augmentation-style and 76% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) in the current panel.
 A separate employer-language AI sample noted 6 postings as of 2026-06-12 with terms such as Anthropic, LLM, machine learning, and prompt engineering.
 These are sampled usage and language signals only.

 AI practice useHow to keep it defensible